 For products classified higher than class I, the manufacturer must choose a notified body to review the product documentation.
 The notified body issues a certificate if the product documentation meets the requirements.
 The certificate is part of the manufacturer's documentation for the product's safety and CE mark.

-Companies that market medical devices must register with the Danish Health and Medicines Authority.
+Danish companies that market medical devices must register with the Danish Medicines Agency.